 Covid 19 coverage: Is covered like any other illness

-Between comprehensive vs limited coverage plans, comprehensive coverage plans are better as they pay more coverage.
+Between comprehensive and limited coverage plans, comprehensive coverage plans are better because they provide more coverage.
 Limited coverage plans are cheaper if premium cost is the main factor in deciding a plan.

 They usually give better coverage and offer more protection.
-They are costly as compared to fixed benefit plans.
+They are more costly than fixed benefit plans.

 This is the most common type of health insurance offered by insurers because it gives you a full range of benefits that can be used at any time during your trip abroad.